 Between figuring out a school schedule, finding a doctor, to simply making sure that everyone stays as comfortable as possible throughout your assignment, here are several ways to make your decision a positive impact on your near and dear.

 Location, location, location.

 One of the main reasons we become travel nurses is for the adventure.
-The best part is that you get to choose your next adventure with every assignment.
-With that being said, your family can usually pick a location that will keep *most* everyone in the family happy, (as if they are all ever happy at once.)
+The best part is that you can choose your next adventure with every assignment.
+With that being said, your family can usually pick a location that will keep *most* everyone in the family happy (as if they are all ever happy at once.)

-Maybe it’s an ocean view you crave, or perhaps you’d all just be happy to live near a beautiful park that keeps everyone busy.
+Maybe it’s an ocean view you crave, or you’d all be happy to live near a beautiful park that keeps everyone busy.
 Searching for housing with short-term leasing options can make heading out on to your next adventure a lot more manageable and stress-free.
-You can also make life a little easier by narrowing down your search to things as specific as the agency you’d like to stick with, per our new job search tool, found here: http://bit.ly/2HVpNok
+You can also make life a little easier by narrowing down your search to things as specific as the agency you’d like to stick with, per our new job search tool found here.

 Be productive, not busy.